SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock_SNMPc.md

 ### Devices

 On this page, the **Node Table** lists all the connected nodes.
-The driver updates this table every hour by querying the SNMPc database.
+The connector updates this table every hour by querying the SNMPc database.

 The toggle buttons in the **Create DVE** column of the table allow you to create a DVE for each node, or remove existing DVEs.